JoshMJohnson/Portfolio-Josh-Johnson/Stock_Tracker_App/README.md

 <h1 align='center'>:chart_with_upwards_trend: Stock Tracker! :chart_with_upwards_trend:</h1>
 <p align='center'>
-    App used to provide notifications on big stock price changes within a watchlist created by the user.
-Available cross platform
+    Android application used to provide local push notifications on big stock price changes within a watchlist created by the user.
 </p>

 ---